open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/position_graph/position_graph.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Position Graph
       part5:
         ans1:
           value: There is no sign.
           feedback: 'Please try again!
 Hint: Try finding the velocities before and after point B (recall the definition of acceleration).'
         ans2:
           value: Negative
           feedback: Great!
 You got it; the velocity $v_x$ is positive just before B and negative after B, thus $a_x$ has a negative sign!
         ans3:
           value: Positive
           feedback: 'Please try again!
 Hint: Try finding the velocities before and after point B (recall the definition of acceleration).'
 ---
 # {{ params.vars.title }}
 At each of A, B and C on the graph below, estimate the $x$-component of the velocity vector, $v_x$ from the position vs. time graph.